-Carbon dioxide is an excellent low-density contrast material which has been used for a variety of vascular interventions since the introduction of digital subtraction angiography.
-Due to high solubility rate and rapid diffusibility via lung CO2 is safe for intravascular usage.
+Carbon dioxide (CO2) is an excellent negative contrast agent which has been used for a variety of vascular interventions since the introduction of digital subtraction angiography.
+Due to its high solubility rate and rapid diffusibility via the lungs, CO2 is safe for intravascular usage.

 Physical and chemical properties

-CO2 is inexpensive, highly compressible, and low viscosity gas.
+CO2 is an inexpensive, highly compressible, and low viscosity gas.
 Toxicity is not an issue when used correctly.
-It does not mix with blood and hence cannot be diluted, rather it pushes away blood column within the vascular bed.
-Its extreme buoyancy helps to opacify non-dependent vascular bed and its very low viscosity allowing injection via small (22G) needles or 3F catheters even when with a guidewire in place.
-Its low viscosity results in filling of smallest branches regardless of blood flow rate and degree of stenosis.
+It does not mix with blood and hence cannot be diluted, rather it pushes away the blood column within the vascular bed.
+Its extreme buoyancy helps to opacify the non-dependant vascular bed.
+Its very low viscosity allows injection via small (22G) needles/3F catheters even when there is a guidewire in situ and results in filling of the smallest branches regardless of blood flow rate and degree of stenosis.

 - allergy to iodinated contrast media

 - detection of bleeding